Greek Senate: 1927–1935

 On 2 January 1924, the Fourth National Assembly convened and decided the abrogation of the dynasty as well as the abolition of the crowned democracy (a decision which was ratified by referendum on 13 April 1924), establishing the Second Hellenic Republic.

 Whilst the Fourth Constitutional Assembly was working towards the completion of the new Constitution, the coup d'état of General Theodoros Pangalos took place.
 After the fall of his dictatorship in 1926, the "Parliament of the First Term" was elected, which, finally, voted through the Constitution of 1927.

 Legislative power was exercised by the Chamber of Deputies and the Senate.
 The Chamber was made up of 200-300 members elected for a four-year term by direct, secret and universal ballot.
-The Senate was composed of 120 members elected for a nine-year term, but its synthesis was renewed every three years by 1/3.
-At least 9/12 of the senators were elected by the people, 1/12 by the Chamber and the Senate in a common session at the onset of each parliamentary term, whereas the remaining 2/12 were elected on the basis of a principle of representation of the professions.
+The Senate was composed of 120 members elected for a nine-year term, of which 92 were directly elected by thirds every three, 10 by the Chamber and the Senate in a common session at the onset of each parliamentary term, and 18 were elected by professional organizations.

 In the event of disagreement between the two houses in the voting of a law, the Constitution established the supremacy of the Chamber's vote.

 Another significant element was the explicit institution of the parliamentary system.
 For the first time, the Greek Constitution included a clause stating that the Cabinet must "enjoy the confidence of the Parliament".

 The Second Hellenic Republic lasted until 1935.
 That year, as a result of a failed coup by the supporters of Venizelos, the military was purged, and the royalists, led by Georgios Kondylis, launched a October 1935 Greek coup d'état|successful coup on 10 October.
 The Constitution of 1927 was abolished, the Constitution of 1911 was re-instated, and King George II came back to the throne by a referendum.

-Ionian Senate

-Although not a part of the Kingdom of Greece, there was also an upper house called the Ionian Senate in the Septinsular Republic (1800-1815) and United States of the Ionian Islands (1815-1864), under Russian, French and British Protectorates.
-During most of its history it was housed at the Palace of St. Michael and St. George in Corfu, where its meeting room can still be seen with the original furniture.
-The six chairs are for its six members: